dansahagian/mastermind/README.md

 * It will ask you to confirm your guess before scoring it

 ### Scoring:
-* A green peg means you have the correct color in the correct position
+* A black peg means you have the correct color in the correct position
 * A white peg means you have the correct color in the wrong position
-* Green and white scoring pegs are sorted.
+* Black and white scoring pegs are sorted.
 They don't correlate to the position of your colors.

     #### Examples:
     * 4 white pegs means you have all the colors, but in the wrong positions
-    * 2 green and 2 white pegs means you have all the colors right, but two are in the wrong position
+    * 2 black and 2 white pegs means you have all the colors right, but two are in the wrong position